Granular DeGroot Dynamics -- a Model for Robust Naive Learning in Social Networks: Proof of Theorem

 which holds for every $v\in[g'_D-\gamma,g' _D+\gamma]$, since $g$ satisfies Condition (A3) w.r.t.\ $\eta$ and $\gamma$.

 Since $|g'_D -g_D|\leq \beta$,

 which implies \eqref{equation P}. \end{proof}

-The main tool utilized in the proof of Proposition~\ref{proposition convergence} is a Lyapunov function defined in the next couple of paragraphs.
-For a graph $G=(V,E)$, an agent $i\in V$ and an edge $e\in E$ we denote $d(i,e)$ the distance between $i$ and $e$ in the graph.
+The main tool utilized in the proof of Proposition~\ref{proposition convergence} is a Lyapunov function, defined in the next couple of paragraphs.
+For a weighted graph $(G,W)$, an agent $i\in V$, and a set of agents $e\subset V$ we denote by $d(i,)$ the distance between $i$ and $e$ in the graph, namely, $d(i,e)=\min_{j\in e}d(i,j)$.
 For $r\in(0,1)$ we define: